companieshouse/chips-filing-mock/README.md

 The filing will automatically be accepted unless it matches one of the pre-determined reject criteria:
 - A change of address transaction using one of the Companies House's post codes (CF14 3UZ, BT28BG, SW1H9EX, EH39FF).
 - An insolvency transaction (the logic is looking for a submission kind containing the string 'insolvency') where the first practitioner associated with the insolvency case is using one of the Companies House's post codes (CF14 3UZ, BT28BG, SW1H9EX, EH39FF).
+- A PSC cessation transaction where the ceased date is either the 1st or 16th of a month.

 As new filings are exposed to external software vendors more reject criteria should be added to this list and the relevant public documentation.